 Gregory Foley, MA Project Assistant

 Gregory Foley is the Project Assistant for the Thrive Center.
-He holds a BS in Psychology from Colorado State University, an MA in Psychology from Fuller Theological Seminary, and is currently pursuing his PhD in Clinical Psychology and MDiv from Fuller Theological Seminary.
+He holds an MA in Psychology from Fuller Theological Seminary and a BS in Psychology from Colorado State University.
+He is currently pursuing his PhD in Clinical Psychology and MDiv from Fuller Theological Seminary.
 Foley conducts research on the, “Is Religion Natural?
 The Chinese Challenge” research project, supports the research efforts of the Thrive Center, and maintains the Thrive Center website.